usnistgov/800-63-3/sp800-63-3/definitions.md

 An assertion presented by a party as proof of its identity, where possession of the assertion itself is sufficient proof of identity for the bearer of the assertion.

 #### Binding
-An association between elements of subscriber identity or of a given subscriber session.
-Examples include the binding of authenticators to a subscriber identity (see _credential_) and the binding of multiple interactions into a session.
+An association between a subscriber identity and an authenticator or a given subscriber session.

 #### Biometrics
 Automated recognition of individuals based on their behavioral and biological characteristics.